-In today’s post: Learn how to fold an origami star – it only takes five simple steps.
+In today’s post: Learn how to fold a pointed origami star – it only takes five simple steps.

 For more easy origami tutorials, click here.